Latest COVID19 Updates: 28th September 2020

 For our Full Risk Assessment please see the document below:

-Please see our latest letter from our Principal, Mr Ronan, along with the information below for all of the latest updates.
+Please see the start of term letter from our Principal, Mr Ronan, along with the information below for how we have adapted our school to meet COVID19 guidelines.

 Please also sign and return with your child the agreement included in Mr Ronan's letter.